lovejjfg/PowerRefresh/README.md

 ## PowerReresh

-This library support **nested scroll** for refresh and load more,so you can use it with `CoordinatorLayout` and `AppBarLayout` and so no..
+This library support **nested scroll** for refresh and load more,so you can use it with `CoordinatorLayout` and `AppBarLayout` and so no.You can design your self header or footer easily.

 ![screen](https://raw.githubusercontent.com/lovejjfg/screenshort/master/power_refresh.gif)